Author: Oscar Cronquist Article last updated on May 04, 2022

 and returns "Green".

-6. LEFT function until second space
+6. Extract characters until second space is found

 The picture above shows a formula in cell C3 that extracts a string from cell B3 until the second space character from the left.